Outer-crust equations of state for neutron stars: Theoretical Framework

 The nuclear EOS for the description of neutron stars is divided into three density regions: the outer crust, the inner crust, and the core.
 In the present work, where the main subject is the outer crust and its composition, the formalism and nuclear mass models developed in Sec.~\ref{sec:outer_crust} are employed, providing the equilibrium sequence of nuclei up to the neutron-drip point.
 For the inner crust, two complementary treatments are considered: (i) a microscopic description based on the SLy interaction~\citep{Douchin_2001}, and (ii) a polytropic parametrization designed to represent the behaviour of a unified EOS, defined as~\citep{PhysRevLett.83.3362,Carriere_2003}

 where $P$ is the pressure and $\mathcal{E}$ the energy density.
-The constants $A$ and $B$ are determined by requiring thermodynamic continuity at the boundaries of the inner crust, namely the neutron-drip point at the outer-crust side and the crust–core transition density obtained from the corresponding unified EOS.
+The constants $A$ and $B$ are determined by requiring thermodynamic continuity at the boundaries of the inner crust, namely the neutron-drip point at the outer-crust side and the crust–core transition density obtained from the corresponding liquid core EOS.
 The choice of Eq.~\eqref{eq:poly_fit} is motivated by the fact that fully microscopic calculations of the inner-crust structure for these specific functionals are not currently available.
 A consistent microscopic treatment of the inner crust would require large-scale calculations that account for nuclear clusters embedded in a neutron gas, which is beyond the scope of the present work.

 These approaches allow us to assess the sensitivity of macroscopic neutron-star observables to the inner-crust modelling, and to determine whether the relative differences induced by the outer-crust EOS are preserved when different inner-crust prescriptions are adopted.
-The uniform liquid core is described using the DD-PC-J31 EOS, which provides a relativistic EDF framework consistent with both nuclear and astrophysical constraints~\citep{Koliogiannis_2026,KOLIOGIANNIS2025139362}.
+The uniform liquid core is described using the DD-PC-J31 EOS, based on relativistic EDF with point coupling interaction, consistent with both nuclear and astrophysical constraints~\citep{KOLIOGIANNIS2025139362,Koliogiannis_2026}.
 The same inner-crust and core EOSs are therefore adopted for all outer-crust models so that the impact of the outer-crust EOS can be examined separately from additional uncertainties associated with the remaining layers.

-It has to be noted here, that although a unified treatment of the outer crust, inner crust, and core is of significance~\citep{Sharma_2015}, such a construction is beyond the scope of the present work.
+It has to be noted here, that although a unified treatment of the outer crust, inner crust, and core is of significance, such a construction is beyond the scope of the present work.
 A fully consistent unified description will be considered in future work.